 One study of Australian CEOs revealed that they spend 72% of their work time in meetings.
 If every meeting involves a similar slide deck, it shouldn’t be surprising that the format is tiresome.

 Instead, consider using a non-linear format.

-Non-linear presentations let you move through your material without following a preset order.
+Non-linear, or interactive, presentations let you move through your material without following a preset order.
 Instead of scrolling through slides one-by-one, you will have a menu that enables you to jump to relevant slides organically when the information becomes relevant.

-If you’ve never worked with a non-linear presentation before, you may wish to practice before presenting.
+If you’ve never worked with a non-linear presentation before, you may wish to practise before presenting.
 You can also join forces with presentation design specialists to help deliver a fully functional interactive presentation, as it can be a bit complicated for the average PowerPoint user.

 Move beyond presentation tips